 Save Tweets Forever in a Spreadsheet

 The Twitter Archiver is available in two editions – free and premium.
-The premium edition allows you monitor multiple search terms and hashtags in the same Google sheet.
-It is significantly faster at fetching tweets and can even pull old tweets that have been posted in the previous 6-9 days.
+The premium edition allows you to monitor multiple search terms and hashtags in the same Google sheet.
+It is significantly faster at fetching tweets, it saves location information (if available) and can even pull old tweets that have been posted in the previous 6-9 days.